 We would advise that race users and turbo equipped vehicles use the 2.2mm thick grade

 How much will I need?

-I think it would be rare to find a manifold that would take less than 3meters - most 4 cylinders such as the one shown here will take 6-8meters, and a longbranch 4 cylinder or a 6 cylinder will take more.
+I think it would be rare to find a manifold that would take less than 3meters - most 4 cylinders such as the ones shown here will take 6-8meters, and a longbranch 4 cylinder or a 6 cylinder will take more.
 An extractor (bunch of bananas) manifold on a V8 would take 12-15 meters per side.
-Usage also depends on how much overlapping is applied (thinner grades may be closer overlapped to achieve the width of thicker grades if desired, although less overlapping produces a neater result)
+Usage also depends on how much overlapping is applied (thinner grades may be closer overlapped to achieve the width of thicker grades if desired, although less overlapping produces a neater result).

 Please note that when first fitted the wrap creates a nasty smell until it "cures" after 20 minutes of engine running.